The Italian Presence In American Popular Song

 Before DiMaggio, before LaGuardia, even before Sinatra, the first 20th century Italian American superstar was Enrico Caruso.
 His renown coincides with the arrival of the earliest recorded mass media, allowing his legendary tenor voice to reach far beyond the stage of the Metropolitan Opera.

-Popular entertainment would come of age with the addition of the microphone, radio and the talkies; and poised at the center of that garden of delights were Italians: composers Harry Warren and Henry Mancini; singers Russ Columbo, Louis Prima, Perry Como, Vic Damone, Mario Lanza, Frankie Laine, Al Martino, Tony Bennett, Dean Martin and, of course, Frank Sinatra.
+Popular entertainment would come of age with the addition of the microphone, radio and the talkies; and poised at the center of that garden of delights were Italians: composers Harry Warren and Henry Mancini; singers Russ Columbo, Louis Prima, Jimmy Durante, Perry Como, Vic Damone, Mario Lanza, Frankie Laine, Al Martino, Tony Bennett, Dean Martin and, of course, Frank Sinatra.

 The Red, White & Green banner continued to wave prominently as Rock replaced Pop in the mainstream: Bobby Darin, Connie Francis, Dion and the Belmonts, Frankie Valli & The Four Seasons.